 The oldest recorded incidence of cataracts was documented in a statue unearthed in Egypt from the 5th dynasty (about 2460 B.C.).
 A statue of a priest exhibited an obvious white pupil in one eye representing a mature cataract.

 If your vision is bothersome contact CarlinVision at 770.979.2020 or visit CarlinVision.com.
-Our Board-Certified Ophthalmologists can determine the reason you are not seeing as clearly as you should.
-If you have a cataract, we will teach you about the condition and all your treatment options.
+Board-Certified Ophthalmologists can determine the reason you are not seeing as clearly as you should.